 The music library is a growing collection of musical scores, recordings, and other materials related to music study.

-Reinhardt University and the School of Music subscribe to two websites that stream listening, three websites that allow printing of scores, and multiple on-line journals.
+Reinhardt University and the School of Performing Arts subscribe to two websites that stream listening, three websites that allow printing of scores, and multiple on-line journals.

 /academics/music/music_facilityLeft-NavYessite://reinhardt.edu/academics/music/music_facilityreinhardt.edumusic_facilityPerforming Arts FacilityPerforming Arts FacilityPerforming Arts Facility,Falany Performing Arts CenterThe School of Performing Arts at Reinhardt University is housed in the Falany Performing Arts Center.